Diminished Value Claims: Getting Paid for Your Car's Lost Resale Value

 How to Calculate Diminished Value (The 17c Formula)

 Insurance companies almost universally use the 17c formula to calculate diminished value payouts — and it's heavily weighted in their favor.
+As of 2026, this formula remains an industry convention (not a legal standard), and it is still the most common calculation method employed by insurers.
+Courts in several states are increasingly requiring insurers to supplement or replace it with real market-based evidence.
 Understanding how it works is critical to knowing when to push back.

 The Formula Breakdown